 Registry Operator shall provide one set of monthly reports per gTLD to using the API described in draft-lozano-icann-registry-interfaces, see Specification 2, Part A, Section 9, reference 5, with the following content.

 ICANN may request in the future that the reports be delivered by other means and using other formats.
 ICANN will use reasonable commercial efforts to preserve the confidentiality of the information reported until three months after the end of the month to which the reports relate.
 Unless set forth in this Specification 3, any reference to a specific time refers to Coordinated Universal Time (UTC).
+Monthly reports shall consist of data that reflects the state of the registry at the end of the month (UTC).

 Per-Registrar Transactions Report.
 This report shall be compiled in a comma separated-value formatted file as specified in RFC 4180.
 The file shall be named “gTLD-transactions-yyyymm.csv”, where “gTLD” is the gTLD name; in case of an IDN-TLD, the A-label shall be used; “yyyymm” is the year and month being reported.
 The file shall contain the following fields per registrar: